JannaramPremchand/JAVA_Projects/README.md

   - **Error Handling**: Manage database errors and handle exceptions for database integrity and smooth operation.

 - **Skills Used:** SQL, JDBC, Aggregate Functions, Joins, Subqueries, Transactions, Data Integrity, SQL Injection Prevention.

+### 11. **QEats**
+**QEats** is a popular food ordering app that allows users to browse and order their favorite dishes from nearby restaurants.
+This project involved building and optimizing the backend of the application using Spring Boot.

+- **Scope of Work:**
+  - Implemented the `GET /api/v1/restaurants` endpoint along with the corresponding request handlers and response methods.
+  - Used Mockito to develop the relevant MVCS layers independently.
+  - Retrieved restaurant data from MongoDB based on a user's location.
+  - Improved application performance under large load scenarios.
+  - Added an advanced search feature to enhance the app's usability.
+  - Investigated and resolved production issues using Scientific Debugging methods.

+- **Skills Used:**
+  Spring Boot, Spring Data, REST API, Jackson, Mockito, JUnit, MongoDB